-The GTS has a range of 313 miles, thanks to its 93.4kWh battery plus some updates Porsche made to the Taycan range for the 2022 model year aimed at improving efficiency and driving range.
-The Taycan’s 270kW rapid-charging capabilities remain the same on the GTS, but still means you can add 62 miles of range in just five minutes using a fast enough charging point.
-Alternatively, you can replenish the Taycan’s battery from 10-80% in less than 20 minutes.
+The GTS has a range of 313 miles, thanks to its 93.4kWh battery, plus some updates Porsche made to the Taycan range for 2022 model to improve efficiency.
+The Taycan’s 270kW rapid-charging capability remains the on the GTS, so you can add 62 miles of range in just five minutes using a fast enough charging point.
+Alternatively, you can replenish the battery from 10-80% capacity in less than 20 minutes.

-The new Taycan GTS also features a bespoke set-up for the adaptive air suspension system, which includes Porsche Adaptive Suspension Management.
+The Taycan GTS also features a bespoke setup for the adaptive air suspension, which includes Porsche Adaptive Suspension Management.
 Porsche claims the new settings have been developed to “benefit lateral dynamics”.
-The GTS’s system will receive a sportier set-up compared with the normal settings, if you add the optional rear-axle steering to the car as well.
+The GTS is also available with optional rear-axle steering for greater agility.

-Taycan GTS models can be distinguished from others in the range thanks to dark exterior and interior trim, with areas of the cabin sporting Race-Tex upholstery.
+GTS cars can be distinguished from others in the Taycan range by dark exterior and interior trim, with areas of the cabin sporting Race-Tex upholstery.
 Porsche has also modified its Electric Sport Sound for the GTS.